How to succeed as the leader of a distributed team?

 Your company may have a prearranged cycle to evaluate the performance of individual team members.
 But this is a time when the already old-fashioned annual review will start to show its age even more.
 And at a time of increasing uncertainty and growing global unemployment figures, your team is likely experiencing extra anxiety about their job security.
 As a result, they may be putting an unhealthy amount of pressure on themselves to perform.

 So it’s especially important that, no matter what your formal review practices are, you take the opportunity to provide frequent feedback to your team.
 Let them know how they’re doing.
 Give them the space to share their concerns.
 Be generous in offering praise and support.
-And most importantly: don’t be afraid to let them know that this is a challenging time for you, too.
+And most importantly: don’t be afraid to let them know if this is a challenging time for you, too.

 Break Down Barriers

 Leave some time at the beginning of video meetings for your team to talk about their lives outside of work, and be willing to share your own stories as well.
 These moments of candor can help reduce the social distance you’re all experiencing.
-And keep in mind that at this time your team members are, in a very real sense, inviting colleagues, clients, and customers into their homes while on a video conference.
+And keep in mind that your team members are, in a very real sense, inviting colleagues, clients, and customers into their homes while on a video conference.
 You can remove any additional pressure this creates by letting your team know they don’t have to take extreme measures to hide the fact they are people as well as professionals.

-At a time of crisis, successful leaders of distributed teams know that leadership is about more than being a good manager — it’s about being a good human being.
+Successful leaders of distributed teams know that leadership is about more than being a good manager — it’s about being a good human being.